TheJoeCoder/apiofeverything/README.md

 1. Make a web request to the apiofeverything server.

-2. Check if the response is an error by seeing if the JSON output's error is false
+2. Check if the response is an error by seeing if the JSON output's error is false/true

 3. Do stuff with the other output.